 - Leonhard Menz working on: Integration of electrical vehicles into the smart home

-Together with Steffen Walz from the RMIT University, Melbourne I work together with the following PhD Students
+Together with RMIT University, Melbourne I worked together with the following PhD Students

 - Dominik Stampfl working on: Gameful Urban Mobility.

 - Sven Krome working on: AutoPlay – increasing enjoyability in autonomous vehicles of the future

 Master & Bachelor Theses